-Another key reason why ESG strategy is growing is the perspective of millennial investors who see it more as core values in investing rather than an investment strategy.
+Another key reason why ESG strategy is growing is the perspective of millennial investors who see it more as a core value in investing rather than an investment strategy.
 As a result, they tend to invest in companies that are environmentally and socially responsible than companies that are not.

-For companies that plan to invest in ESG program, ESG Enterprise has the right tool for them to start with for free.
+For companies that plan to invest in ESG programs, ESG Enterprise has the right tool for them to start with for free.

 What is ESG Strategy?